Supersonido/rebar3_elixir/README.md

 A rebar3 plugin to **include Elixir dependencies** in your Erlang application.
 This plugin **can handle transitive dependencies**.
-Elixir dependencies can be specified as **Hex** or **Git**.
+Elixir dependencies can be specified as **Hex** or **Git** dependencies.

 ## The transitivity problem

 ### Erlang-Elixir-Whatever

-The most popular plugin for including Elixir dependencies, [`rebar_mix`](https://github.com/tsloughter/rebar_mix), presents an important limitation for us: do not compile transitive dependencies.
-I.e. if you include an Elixir dependency _A_ and _A_ depends on _B_ then _B_ is not compiled by `rebar_mix`.
+The most popular plugin for including Elixir dependencies in Erlang applications, [`rebar_mix`](https://github.com/tsloughter/rebar_mix), presents an important limitation for us: do not compile transitive dependencies.
+In other words, if you include an Elixir dependency _A_ and _A_ depends on _B_ then _B_ is not compiled by `rebar_mix`.

-Rebar3 3.7.0 allows specifying Elixir dependencies (Hex and Git dependencies) but cannot handle transitive dependencies.
+Rebar3 3.7.0 allows specifying Elixir dependencies (Hex and Git dependencies) but cannot handle transitive dependencies either.

 ### Elixir-Erlang-Whatever

-At this moment, Mix 1.8 cannot handle Erlang dependencies that depends on Elixir applications.
-Mix assume that Erlang applications just have Erlang dependencies.
+At this moment, Mix 1.8 cannot handle Erlang dependencies that depends on Elixir applications since it assumes that Erlang applications just have Erlang dependencies.
 I have [a fork of Mix](https://github.com/Supersonido/elixir) (branch v1.6) where this limitation is overcome.
 A PR is on the way.

 ## Requirements

-The actual plugin version requires rebar3 3.7.0 or above and elixir 1.6 or above.
+The actual plugin version requires Rebar3 3.7.0 or above and Elixir 1.6 or above.

-If you would like to use an older version of rebar3, you must use the version v0.1.0 of the plugin and check the README of that version.
+If you have an older version of Rebar3, you can use the version v0.1.0 of this plugin and check the README.

 ## Usage

-Edit your `rebar.config` following these instructions:
+Edit your `rebar.config` and follow these instructions:

 1. Add the plugin: